N8 Policing Research Partnership

 Original advert here

-The strand has now delivered two annual PIFs:
+The strand has now delivered three annual PIFs:

 It is intended that discussions/activities at the PIF should feed into other strand activities, namely Small Grant Awards, Training and Learning and Knowledge Exchange.